Dangerous Toys: Formation, Dangerous Toys and Hellacious Acres (1987–1991)

-Lineup changes and two more albums (1992–1998)
+Lineup changes, Pissed and The R*tist 4*merly Known as Dangerous Toys (1992–1998)

-In 1992, Danny Aaron left the band and was replaced by Kevin Fowler.
+In 1992, guitarist Danny Aaron left the band and was replaced by Kevin Fowler.
 Fowler never played on a Dangerous Toys album, but he did tour with the band - performing in over 200 live shows during 1993.
 In January 1994, Paul Lidel of Dirty Looks, a hard rock band from Erie, Pennsylvania, replaced Fowler.

 The third Dangerous Toys album, Pissed (DMZ/Dos/Antones [USA], Bullet Proof [Europe].
 1994), was full of pent up anger, bile, and venom.
 The band's lyrics and attitude became harsher and the music had a darker tone, with song titles like "Loser" and "Hard Luck Champion."

 In 1994, just after they finished recording the Pissed album, bassist Mike Watson was replaced by Michael Hannon from Salty Dog (Geffen).
 Hannon toured with the band, performing in over 200 shows during 1994 and 1995.

 After touring, Hannon left, so Jason McMaster played bass in addition to performing lead vocals.
-The band considered changing their name, but stuck with Dangerous Toys, even poking fun at their name on the title of their fourth (and final) studio album to date; The R-tist 4-merly Known as Dangerous Toys (DMZ/Dos/Antones.
+The band considered changing their name, but stuck with Dangerous Toys, even poking fun at their name on the title of their fourth (and final) studio album to date; The R*tist 4*merly Known as Dangerous Toys (DMZ/Dos/Antones.
 1995).
 The humor backfired: fan reaction was not favorable and the album barely sold.